Cervical stenosis is a type of spinal stenosis that affects the neck. At UVA Health, you'll find experts who specialize in treating cervical stenosis.

 Decompression involves removing or trimming whatever is causing the compression.
 Your surgeon will work with you to decide the best approach for you.

 At UVA Health, you'll find spine surgeons who are experts in all the surgical ways to relieve pain from cervical stenosis.
 These include:

 - Decompressive laminectomy is a common surgical procedure to treat cervical stenosis.
 This procedure removes the lamina (vertebral roof).
 This creates more space in the spinal canal for nerves.
 If your surgeon only removes part of the lamina, the procedure is known as a decompressive laminotomy.

 - A posterior laminoplasty expands the size of the spinal canal by lifting the lamina on one side.
 This procedure retains spinal stability and reduces the need for fusion.

 - A discectomy removes part of or an entire disc, such as a herniated disc that compresses nerve structures.

-- A foraminotomy enlarges the size of the foramen to decompress nerve roots.
+- A foraminotomy enlarges the size of the foramen (nerve passageways) to decompress nerve roots.

-- Instrumentation and fusion stabilizes the spine and may be combined with another procedure, such as a discectomy.
-Instrumentation (i.e., screws, plates) and fusion (bone graft) joins and stabilizes two or more vertebrae.
+- Instrumentation and fusion stabilizes the spine.
+It may be combined with another procedure, such as a discectomy.